hpe-storage/python-hpedockerplugin/docs/FileServiceDesign.md

  ```
  - User want to use existing FPG created via docker
  - Here fpg_size store_name and size(Store Quota) will be created with default values unless mentioned.
- - If the fpg_name provided exist in 3PAR exception will be thrown
+ - If the fpg_name provided exist in 3PAR and same is not available in docker exception will be thrown
  - IF fpg is created via plugin and fpg_size is provided, exception will be thrown